 - Lung disease (eg, interstitial pneumonitis, pulmonary fibrosis), history of or

 - Sensitivity to sunlight or

 - Skin or nail disorder—Use with caution.
 May make these conditions worse.

-You will receive panitumumab while you are in a hospital or cancer treatment center.
-A nurse or other trained health professional will give you panitumumab. panitumumab is given through a needle placed in one of your veins.
-Panitumumab needs to be given slowly, so the needle will remain in place for at least an hour.
+A nurse or other trained health professional will give you panitumumab in a hospital or cancer treatment center.
+Panitumumab is given through a needle placed into one of your veins.
+Panitumumab needs to be given slowly, so the needle will have to remain in place for at least an hour.

 It is very important that your doctor check your progress at regular visits to make sure that panitumumab is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using panitumumab while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during treatment and for 6 months after the last dose of panitumumab.
+Use an effective form of birth control to keep from getting pregnant during treatment with panitumumab and for 2 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.